 - Copy all video files you’re using in your Live set over to the video machine.
 Save them in a folder anywhere on your hard drive, for instance in the User Library.

 - In the Videosync preferences, under Networking, set the File Search Path to the folder containing your copied video files.
 Videosync will search for the files by filename, so it’s important these match on both machines.
-Also, Videosync does not look into other directories, so make sure all video files are accessible directly in the folder specified under File Search Path.
+Videosync will also search for your video files in subfolders of the folder selected in Preferences.